the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/Complete_Dataset_Description.rst

 + provide the history of the acquisition/processing protocols (traceability);
 + be in a standard format to perform analysis with different toolboxes;
 + have the *Minimal Structural Dataset* to derive a self-consistent set of files used in TheVirtualBrain.
-This minla dataset will permit users to build large-scale brain network models and save their simulated data under different output modalities (eg, EEG, MEG, fMRI).
+This minimal dataset will permit users to build large-scale brain network models and save their simulated data under different output modalities (eg, EEG, MEG, fMRI).
 + increase reproducibility of the results.